PrajwalRaj17/vit_from_scratch/README.md

-# Vision Transformer built from scratch in PyTorch (Colab), trained on CIFAR-10.
+# Vision Transformer built from scratch in PyTorch , trained on CIFAR-10.

 After reading "Attention Is All You Need" (Vaswani et al., 2017), I implemented the ViT architecture from scratch to understand the internals, how attention works and how tensor shapes transform as an image passes through the model.
 Trained from scratch on CIFAR-10, it reaches 84.4% test accuracy (d_model=256, 6 layers, 8 heads).
 This is below pretrained-ViT/ResNet numbers (~93%), which is expected: ViTs lack the spatial inductive bias of CNNs and are data-hungry, so a from-scratch ViT on a small dataset like CIFAR-10 trades accuracy for architectural transparency.